ExtremeFLOW/neko-top/examples/rugby_ball/README.md

 ### ALL the GPU backends!
 This can come at the end...

+### Adjoint solver
+There is still ALOT to do on the adjoint solver regarding the treatment of BCs etc!
+Don't forget to come back to this!

+Also, this point should NEVER be removed from the readme, as there are frequent updates in the `fluid_scheme.f90`, `fluid_pnpn.f90` etc, and these changes should be reflected in `adjoint_scheme.f90` and `adjoint_pnpn.f90` etc.

 ## Todo (in general):
 - There are a ton more minor comments written throughout the source code here, so I'm sure some have been missed in this `readme.md`
 - Double check all non-dimensionalization and scalings